Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Proposed Method

 \subsubsection{GNN Encoder Optimization}

 A GNN encoder is trained to minimize a composite loss function $\mathcal{L}$, which is formulated as a weighted sum of a triplet loss term and a uniformity loss term as shown in Equation~\ref{equ:loss}.
-During the training, we sample a batch of triplet embeddings from $OGs$ as anchor-positive-negative ($\textbf{z}_{a}$, $\textbf{z}_{p}$, $\textbf{z}_{n}$).
+During training, we sample a batch of triplet embeddings from $OGs$ as anchor-positive-negative ($\textbf{z}_{a}$, $\textbf{z}_{p}$, $\textbf{z}_{n}$).
 The anchor embedding $\textbf{z}_{a}$ and the positive embedding $\textbf{z}_{p}$ are sampled from the same OG with one step apart, i.e., embeddings $\textbf{z}_{t}$ of $SG_{t}$ and $\textbf{z}_{t+1}$ of $SG_{t+1}$.
-We rely on the assumption of environmental coherence: since physical states evolve gradually, temporally adjacent representations should be proximal, relative to randomly sampled states from disjoint trajectories.
-A negative embedding $\textbf{z}_{n}$ is arbitrarily sampled from other OGs within the same batch.
-The parameter $\alpha$ refers to the triplet margin that separates positive and negative pairs.
-The term $\mathcal{L}_{\text{uniformity}}$~\cite{uniformity} acts as a regularization term to prevent representation collapse of $\textbf{z}_a$ and $\textbf{z}_p$.
-We define it as the mean of the squared cosine similarity among all unique sample pairs ($\textbf{z}_i, \textbf{z}_j$) in Formula~\ref{equ:loss}, which operates on the entire set of $N$ embeddings within batch $Z = \{\textbf{z}_{a,1}, \dots, \textbf{z}_{a,k}, \textbf{z}_{p,1}, \dots, \textbf{z}_{p,k}\}$.
+We rely on the assumption of environmental coherence: since physical states evolve gradually, temporally adjacent representations should be more proximal to each other than to randomly sampled states from disjoint trajectories.
+A negative embedding $\textbf{z}_{n}$ is randomly sampled from other OGs within the same batch.
+The parameter $\gamma$ refers to the triplet margin that separates positive and negative pairs.
+The term $\mathcal{L}_{\text{uniformity}}$~\cite{uniformity} acts as a regularization term to prevent representational collapse.
+We define it as the mean of the squared cosine similarity among all unique sample pairs ($\textbf{z}_i, \textbf{z}_j$) in Equation~\ref{equ:loss}, which operates on the entire set of $N$ embeddings within batch $Z = \{\textbf{z}_{a,1}, \dots, \textbf{z}_{a,k}, \textbf{z}_{p,1}, \dots, \textbf{z}_{p,k}\}$.
 Here $N = |Z|$ is twice the total batch size.